matheuslins/stackflowCrawl/README.md

 A robot that capture jobs from Stack Overflow!

 If you're searching for a job opportunity, this robot can help you.
-I've just made a spider crawler where put docs in a Elastic Search, what makes possible use Kibana and build dashboards like this:
+I've just made a spider crawler witch putting docs in a Elastic Search, makes possible use Kibana and build dashboards like this:

 ![Kibana Jobs Dashboard](images/kibana-jobs-dasjboard.png)